Teacher Preparation & Professional Development

 At the University of Delaware College of Education and Human Development, our teacher preparation and professional development faculty engage in innovative and interdisciplinary research designed to support novice and experienced teachers across content areas, grade levels, and educational settings.
 Supported by grants and educational partnerships, our faculty study teacher education programs, develop best practices for early childhood and K-12 education, help teachers use emerging technology, design research-based, culturally-responsive curricula, and evaluate professional development.

-Our faculty also participate in several centers for research, education, and service in this area, including the Delaware Center for Teacher Education, Delaware Academy for School Leadership, Center for Research in Education and Social Policy, Professional Development Center for Educators, and Center for Disability Studies.
+Our faculty also participate in several centers for research, education, and service in this area, including the Center for Excellence and Equity in Teacher Preparationn, Delaware Academy for School Leadership, Center for Research in Education and Social Policy, Professional Development Center for Educators, and Center for Disability Studies.

 Researchers by Topic